kevinlin0530/docker_cron/README.md

 ```bash
 docker build -t cron .
 ```
+## Run the Docker with Redis
+This Dockerfile is designed to run redis_test.py, a Python script that utilizes Redis to store data.
+The script checks if the data already exists in the database.
+If it does, it updates the timestamp; otherwise, it inserts the data into the database.

 ## Run the Docker Container

 Execute the following command to run the Docker container in detached mode.